This county refused to pay ransomware hackers. Experts say they're right.

 Related: ‘MalwareTech,’ hero who Stopped ransomware attack, pleads not guilty to computer fraud

-Diorio warned that it could take days for the systems to come back up online.
-But according to Tod Beardsly, research director at the cybersecurity firm Rapid7, county officials are doing everything right when it comes to handling a ransomware attack.
+Diorio warned that it could take days for the systems to come back online.
+But according to Tod Beardsley, research director at the cybersecurity firm Rapid7, county officials are doing everything right when it comes to handling a ransomware attack.

-Disrupting that industry means cutting off their funding, and Beardsly said that's why he advises his clients never to pay the ransom.
+Disrupting that industry means cutting off their funding, and Beardsley said that's why he advises his clients never to pay the ransom.

 Related: North Korea already has a devastating weapon: cyberattacks